DataFire/Integrations/integrations/generated/trashnothing/README.md

   * items [GroupNotice](#groupnotice)

 ### get_current_user_posts
-Only posts from the last 30 days will be returned. <br /><br /> NOTE: In order to make it easier to see all a users&#39; posts, the current users&#39; location preferences are not applied when listing or searching posts from a single user.
+NOTE: In order to make it easier to see all a users&#39; posts, the current users&#39; location preferences are not applied when listing or searching posts from a single user.
 If location based filtering of the posts is needed, the latitude, longitude and radius parameters may be used.